 “Juanyai,” Father Girome said.
 “Very common here.”
 Having lived so many weeks off Corastian fare suited to the march, this was a sight he had missed since… It must have been over year, perhaps that and three months since last he had been in Leganne.
 He wondered if the old soup shop was still there along High Street near the university, and promptly reminded himself to think of anything but what the Mentites must have done there.
 Instead, his attention returned to his bowl.
 He took up a spoonful of boiled leaves and broth, still steaming from the pot, and slurped at it.

-His lips pursed involuntarily at the first taste.
+His lips pursed involuntarily at the first mouthful.

 “A bit sour for my taste,” he said, “but I could grow accustomed to it.”
 The priest smiled.